 - Natalia Mouzoula – Principal Associate, ALN UAE

-Through their participation, ALN aims to contribute to the evolving dialogue on Africa’s dispute resolution landscape and highlight how arbitration continues to underpin investment, innovation, and sustainable development across the continent.
+Through their participation, ALN contributed to the evolving dialogue on Africa’s dispute resolution landscape and highlighted how arbitration continues to underpin investment, innovation, and sustainable development across the continent.

-Join us at Africa Day to connect with our delegation and be part of the conversation shaping the future of arbitration and growth in Africa.
+Africa Day offered attendees an important opportunity to connect with the ALN delegation and engage in conversations that helped shape the future of arbitration and growth in Africa.